 If Title Tags are the billboards of search results, then Meta Descriptions are the advertising copy.
 Your copy needs to be written to engage readers to click on your blue link; the issue is, you need to do that within 160 characters.

 Most websites forget to add meta descriptions, so Google adds or rewrites over 60% of meta descriptions.
 Adding descriptions allows you to beat the competition and make your website stand out.

-Meta Descriptions are a little more difficult to find with so many “meta’s” in the source code.
-To find your description, search for
+Meta Descriptions are a little more challenging to find with so many “meta’s” in the source code.
+To see your description, search for

 Finding the correct description might become confusing if you have SEO and Schema Plugins installed.